csshark/sdr-cap/CORRECT readme from openwifi.md

 <p>If the overall progress percentage reached over 99% (it is usually when rootfs is being built) it usually means your boot image will be correct.</p>
 <h2>Generate Petalinux bootable image</h2>
 <p>Use customized bash script.
 Remember to match your .xsa file name and to reach .elf</p>
-<p><code>./gen_boot_bin.sh /home/pocket-robuntu/owifi/project-spec/hw-description/system.xsa u-boot.elf bootfiles</code></p>
+<p><code>./gen_boot_bin.sh /home/user/projectname/project-spec/hw-description/system.xsa u-boot.elf scriptboot</code></p>
-<p>The last step is to prepare BOOT and EXT4 partitions and project is finally migrated to 2023.2 release.</p>
+<p>The last step is to prepare BOOT and rootfs(EXT4) partitions on your SD card  and project is finally migrated to 2023.2 release.</p>
+<p>If you want to use scripts and tools on user space they will have to be compiled.</p>